-Social distancing means face-to-face podcast interviews aren’t on the card right now.
+Social distancing means face-to-face podcast interviews aren’t on the cards right now.
 Over the coming months, podcasters all over the globe will be recording remotely from the comfort of their own homes.

 Of course, this is nothing new.
 Remote interviews have always been a staple in podcasting.
 So for many, the ongoing pandemic won’t have any effect on how they record episodes.
 But if you’re used to recording in-person or you’re considering launching a podcast, you’ll probably have a few questions about how to record interviews remotely: